nikitsapkota404/My-Personal-Website/README.md

-# My-Personal-Website
+# My-Personal-Portfolio
-My simple website made using HTML, CSS and JS.
+My simple Portfolio made using HTML, CSS and JS.